 How do I install an MCP server?

-For Claude Desktop: add the server configuration to your claude_desktop_config.json file, specifying the server command and any required authentication tokens.
-For Cursor: use the Settings > MCP panel for a UI-based installation.
+For Claude Desktop: add the server configuration to the claude_desktop_config.json file, specifying the server command and any required authentication tokens.
+For Cursor: use the Settings, MCP panel for a UI-based installation.
 For ChatGPT: use Developer Mode settings.
 Most MCP servers provide a one-line installation snippet in their documentation.
 Trends MCP's installation takes under two minutes and works across all three platforms.

 What makes Trends MCP different from other research MCP servers?

-Trends MCP is the only MCP server that provides live consumer behavioral data across 25+ platforms.
+Trends MCP is the only MCP server that provides live consumer behavioral data across 15+ sources.
 Other research MCP servers cover web search (Brave, Exa), AI-synthesized answers (Perplexity), full page content (Firecrawl), or financial filings (Financial Datasets, Octagon).
-Trends MCP covers the behavioral layer none of those provide: week-over-week growth rates on TikTok hashtags, Google Search acceleration, Reddit discussion volume, Amazon search demand, and more -- normalized across sources so your AI can compare them in a single query.
+Trends MCP covers the behavioral layer none of those provide: week-over-week growth rates on TikTok hashtags, Google Search acceleration, Reddit discussion volume, Amazon search demand, and more, normalized across sources so an AI can compare them in a single query.

 Can I use multiple MCP servers at once?

 Yes.
-MCP servers are additive -- you can have Trends MCP, Brave Search, and Financial Datasets all installed simultaneously, and your AI assistant can call any of them within a single conversation.
-This is where MCP's value compounds: you can ask your AI to pull TikTok trend data, cross-reference it with current news, and check a company's latest earnings in a single research session without leaving your AI assistant.
+MCP servers are additive: Trends MCP, Brave Search, and Financial Datasets can all be installed simultaneously, and the AI assistant can call any of them within a single conversation.
+This is where MCP's value compounds: an AI can pull TikTok trend data, cross-reference it with current news, and check a company's latest earnings in a single research session without leaving the assistant.

 Is Trends MCP useful for investment research?

-Yes -- behavioral and consumer attention signals are leading indicators.
-Search volume and social engagement around a brand's products typically accelerate 4-8 weeks before positive earnings surprises, and decelerate before revenue headwinds.
-Trends MCP gives analysts this signal layer at $29/month, accessible directly in their AI workflow.
+Yes.
+Behavioral and consumer attention signals are leading indicators.
+Search volume and social engagement around a brand's products typically accelerate 4 to 8 weeks before positive earnings surprises, and decelerate before revenue headwinds.
+Trends MCP gives analysts this signal layer at $19/month, accessible directly in their AI workflow.
 For institutional investors who need the same behavioral signals normalized to listed equity tickers with API delivery, point-in-time data, and compliance infrastructure, Paradox Intelligence provides the institutional-grade version.

 How much do MCP servers cost?

 Costs vary widely.
-Trends MCP starts at $29/month.
+Trends MCP starts at $19/month with a free tier of 100 requests per month.
 Exa has a free tier and paid plans for higher volume.
 Brave Search charges $5 per 1,000 API calls with $5 in free monthly credit.
 Perplexity Pro is $20/month and includes API credits.
 Firecrawl starts at approximately $16/month.
 Financial Datasets and Octagon use custom or usage-based pricing.
 Most research workflows can be covered for under $100/month by combining two to three servers.

-A traditional API requires you to write code to call it, parse the response, and handle authentication and errors.
-An MCP server wraps an API in the MCP protocol so your AI assistant can call it directly using natural language -- you don't write any code.
-When you ask your AI to "check the week-over-week growth of [hashtag] on TikTok," it calls the Trends MCP server automatically.
-MCP servers are APIs made accessible to AI-native workflows without requiring manual integration.
+A traditional API requires writing code to call it, parse the response, and handle authentication and errors.
+An MCP server wraps an API in the MCP protocol so an AI assistant can call it directly using natural language, with no code required.
+When asked to "check the week-over-week growth of a hashtag on TikTok," the assistant calls the Trends MCP server automatically.
+MCP servers are APIs made accessible to AI-native workflows without manual integration.